klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

     The term "object" nowadays has different meanings, even in the storage world.
-    The Object Storage Servers in Lustre should not be confused with the object storage used in cloud solutions such as Amazon Web Services (AWS) with the S3 storage service or the LUMI-O object storage that we will discuss later.
+    The Object Storage Servers in Lustre should not be confused with the object storage used in cloud solutions such as Amazon Web Services (AWS) with the S3 storage service or the LUMI-O object storage.
     In fact, the Object Storage Servers use a regular file system such as ZFS or ldiskfs to store the "objects".